m7r/grunt-ngdocs/README.md

 [default] 'API Documentation'
 Set the name for the section in the documentation app.

+####api
+[default] true for target api
+Set the sidebar to advanced mode with sections for modules, services etc.

 ##How it works
 The task parses the specified files for doc commets and extract these in partial html files for the documentation app.